India–Tanzania relations

-India–Tanzania relations refers to the current and historical relations between India and Tanzania.
+India–Tanzania relations refers to the bilateral relations between India and Tanzania.
 India has a High Commission in Dar es Salaam, Tanzania has a High Commission in New Delhi, which is also accredited to Sri Lanka, Nepal, Bangladesh and Myanmar.
 Diplomatic relations are described as close, friendly and cooperative.
 15,000 Indians visited Tanzania in 2007.
-In May 2011, Ex Prime Minister of India Manmohan Singh calls for strengthen cooperation with Tanzania.
-Trade between India and Tanzania amounted to 31 billion dollars in 2009–2010 and India is Tanzania's second-largest investor.
+In May 2011, then Prime Minister of India Manmohan Singh called for strengthening cooperation with Tanzania.
+Trade between India and Tanzania amounted to 31 billion dollars in 2009–10 and India is Tanzania's second-largest investor.
+Both countries are members of the Commonwealth of Nations and Non-Aligned Movement.

 From the 1960s to the 1980s, both countries had the same view on anti-racism and anti-colonialism.
-In November 1962, India opened a High Commission in Dar es Salaam and consulate general in Zanzibar in October 1974.
+In November 1962, India opened a High Commission in Dar es Salaam and a consulate general in Zanzibar in October 1974.

 Exchange of visits

 Besides the exchanging visits of Foreign Ministers and other high level Government Dignitaries, the two countries have also witnessed the exchange of visits of their high level Government and Political Leaders as shown below;